 Whether it's particles in an accelerator or a car with crash dummies, breaking things reveals how the universe works or how a seatbelt can save your life.
-Al is no different - at some point, you need to try and understand what will happen when it experiences things it should not.
-And for that, you need Adversarial Testing.Adversarial testing involves feeding in data designed to break your AI model-until it breaks.
+Al is no different - at some point, you need to try and understand what will happen when

+Adversarial Testing.
+Adversarial testing involves feeding in data designed to break your AI model-until it breaks.
 The ease with which it fails helps you understand its true boundaries: what it handles well, where it struggles, what it detects reliably, and what it cannot be trusted with.